 If having a yard or garage sale is not your cup of tea, many non-profit groups, churches, community thrift stores, and trash-to-treasure startups will be happy to take working appliances for free.
 Many companies will pick them up, saving you that hassle.
 Check your community for local outlets.
-Some centers operate with proceeds going to cancer research or another worthwhile cause, so donating unwanted appliances to these centers is important.
+Some centers operate with proceeds going to cancer research or another worthwhile cause, so donating unwanted appliances to these centers benefits the community.
 There are also centers that accept appliances to recycle them for use by needy families.

 Wait for a Dump Day